frederico-kluser/Recorder/README.md

 A Browser Extension that generates Cypress, Playwright and Puppeteer scripts automatically from your browser interactions.

-Simply step through your website while recording with DeploySentinel Recorder and the extension will convert the captured user flow into a Cypress, Playwright or Puppeteer script.
+Simply step through your website while recording with Fleury Cypress Recorder and the extension will convert the captured user flow into a Cypress, Playwright or Puppeteer script.